ivlcic/emma/README.md

 }
 ```

-I have refactored teh code to support other datasets and pre-trained models more easily, mainly to support multilingual models and research.
+I have refactored the code to support other datasets and pre-trained models more easily, mainly to support multilingual models and research.

-To get started just run
+To get started, just run
 ```shell
 python -m venv .venv
 source .venv/bin/activate